binkley/homebrewery-files/witch.md

 ##### 📌 Damage & Control

+_Maybe they'll be reasonable if restrained a little, enough time to talk things out._

 - **Cause Fear** <br>
   Instills dread on a single foe; pairs naturally with the Witch&rsquo;s glare cantrip.